Mike Whitby: History as leader of Birmingham City Council

-After almost eight years in control of the Council, Whitby suggests his administration has delivered against all of these challenges, highlighting in particular the fact that Birmingham City Council is now one of the lowest taxing Councils in any of the UK's major cities, delivering a Council Tax freeze in both the 2011/12 and 2012/13 financial years.
-Whitby points to the improvements made in key Council departments including Housing, Planning and Social Services whilst citing the increase Birmingham has made in indices such as the Mercer World Quality of Living Report, in which in 2011 Birmingham climbed three places to 52nd, ahead of all UK cities except the capital.

-Whitby has been heavily involved in a number of large infrastructure projects in Birmingham.
-The £189 m Library of Birmingham project, which was due to open to the public on 3 September 2013, has been a commitment of Whitby's throughout his leadership for which he takes personal responsibility.
+Whitby has been involved in a number of large infrastructure projects in Birmingham, including the £189 m Library of Birmingham project, which was due to open to the public on 3 September 2013.
 The new Library, which is designed by Mecanoo architects, will be one of Europe's largest public libraries upon completion and lead to the demolition of the old library building, paving the way for a £500,000 redevelopment of Birmingham's Paradise Circus area.
-Equally, Whitby has been responsible for helping bring about the £600 million redevelopment of Birmingham's New Street Station in partnership with Network Rail, Advantage West Midlands and Centro.
+Whitby was also involved in helping bring about the £600 million redevelopment of Birmingham's New Street Station in partnership with Network Rail, Advantage West Midlands and Centro.

-During his time as leader, Whitby has been responsible for the slogan "Global City, Local Heart", a brand which commonly appears on Council documents and marketing material.
-It has been described as a simple phrase which captures the fact that as a city of over a million people, Birmingham can be one of the world's great cities, but an integral part of what makes it great is the diverse individuals which make up the population.